Kaylyn Bailey of L. C. Bird High School is a Discus Award recognition winner.

-The Chesterfield County/Colonial Heights Crime Solvers program needs your help to identify and locate suspects involved with vandalisms at two local schools.
+The Chesterfield County/Colonial Heights Crime Solvers program needs your help to identify two suspects who broke into coin operated machines last month.

 MEADOWDALE BLVD 3/26 Regency Lake Apartments.
 Suspect/s forced entry through a wall into the utility room of the victim’s apartment.
 At this time nothing has been reported stolen.

 The Shepherd Center of Chesterfield Spring Adventures in Learning classes continue.
 8:30 a.m. – 2:30 p.m.
 Chester Baptist Church.
 School St. For more information call 706-6689 or email firstname.lastname@example.org